taybkho/linux_infra/README.md

 # linux_infra_projects

+The below projects are some that i made in the linux fiels

 1. Running Containerized Applications with Docker: Set up Docker environments, managed containers, and explored container orchestration.
 2. Securing and Hardening a Linux System: Implemented security measures including SSH hardening,